simdjson/simdjson/doc/basics.md

 ------------

-The simdjson library also supports [JSON pointer](https://tools.ietf.org/html/rfc6901) through the at() method, letting you reach further down into the document in a single call:
+The simdjson library also supports [JSON pointer](https://tools.ietf.org/html/rfc6901) through the `at_pointer()` method, letting you reach further down into the document in a single call:

 ```c++
 auto cars_json = R"( [